emfastic/eagles-abroad/README.md

 ![Eagles Abroad Banner](./public/og-image.png)

 Eagles Abroad is a website aimed at helping Boston College students navigate studying abroad.
-The site has received **55,000** page views and **1,500** unique visitors since launch.
+The site has received **55,000** page views and **1,500** unique visitors in one week.

 ## User Metrics